 - Prevent complexity (silos, legacy applications, etc.) from interfering with an efficient and effective customer experience.

 To truly work across channels to deliver end-to-end customer outcomes, you can’t build from the channel in.
-You need a technology that lets your work from the customer processes – or micro-journeys – out.
+You need a technology that lets your work from the center-out, staring with the customer processes – or micro-journeys.
 Focus on connecting back-office operational efficiency with front-end customer engagement – empowering government employees and citizens with consistent, accurate information and positive experiences.

 4. Implementation scale